glyn/webfinger-rs/README.md

 The `webfinger-rs` server is started by executing the following command:
 ~~~
-webfinger-rs --jrd-map-path /path/to/jrdmap.json
+webfinger-rs --port <portnum> --jrd-map-path /path/to/jrdmap.json
 ~~~

-where the file whose path is specified using `--jrd-map-path` is a JSON file containing a JSON map from string URI to the [JSON Resource Descriptor](https://www.rfc-editor.org/rfc/rfc7033.html#page-11) (JRD) associated with the URI.
+where `<portnum>` is the port the server should listen on and `--jrd-map-path` is the file path of a JSON file containing a map from string URI to the [JSON Resource Descriptor](https://www.rfc-editor.org/rfc/rfc7033.html#page-11) (JRD) associated with the URI.

 For example:
 ~~~